Darkyenus/ResourcePacker/README.md

 * `fg#RRGGBBAA` - foreground color, default is white
 * `outline W RRGGBBAA [straight]` - add outline of width W and specified color, add "straight" for sharp/mitered edges

-When no glyphs are specified, ASCII glyphs are added.
+When no glyphs are specified, all glyphs from the font are added.

 **Example**
 ```